 Numerous factors need to be considered when choosing which examination is appropriate for each electrical appliance and when they should be conducted.

-The person who conducts the tests need to be competent and have the appropriate knowledge base to ensure all appliances are safe.
+The person who conducts the tests needs to be competent and have the appropriate knowledge base to ensure all appliances are safe.
 In most ‘low-risk environments’, such as offices, it is fine for a practical member of staff to conduct user checks and visual inspections if they have received appropriate training.
 However, for the full PAT combined inspection and testing it is sensible to use somebody who has a greater level of skill and knowledge.